khulnasoft/tradescope/docs/developer.md

 Then install the git hook scripts by running `pre-commit install`, so your changes will be verified locally before committing.
 This avoids a lot of waiting for CI already, as some basic formatting checks are done locally on your machine.

-Before opening a pull request, please familiarize yourself with our [Contributing Guidelines](https://github.com/khulnasoft/tradescope/blob/develop/CONTRIBUTING.md).
+Before opening a pull request, please familiarize yourself with our [Contributing Guidelines](https://github.com/freqtrade/freqtrade/blob/develop/CONTRIBUTING.md).

 ### Devcontainer setup

 The fastest and easiest way to get started is to use [VSCode](https://code.visualstudio.com/) with the Remote container extension.
-This gives developers the ability to start the bot with all required dependencies *without* needing to install any tradescope specific dependencies on your local machine.
+This gives developers the ability to start the bot with all required dependencies *without* needing to install any freqtrade specific dependencies on your local machine.

 #### Devcontainer dependencies